Flippy and Flop

 Flippy and Flop are a cartoon yellow canary and black-and-white cat duo that appeared in theatrical shorts from 1945 to 1947 by Screen Gems for Columbia Pictures.
 The canary and cat made their debut in 1945's Dog Cat and Canary.

-Starting in 1946, Flippy would star in his own series starting in the short Catnipped.
+Starting in 1946, Flippy and Flop would star in his own series starting in the short Catnipped.

-Plot
+Biography

-The antics of the two characters were similar to that of Tweety and Sylvester of Warner Bros.
-However, unlike Tweety, Flippy had to rely on Sam the household dog to protect him from Flop.
-The two characters only appeared in four cartoons together before Screen Gems was replaced by United Productions of America in 1948, with Screen Gems' final cartoon releasing the following year.
+The antics of the two characters were similar to that of other cat-vs-canary cartoons commonly made at the time.
+However, Flippy relies on Sam the household dog to protect him from Flop.
+The first cartoon of the series, the Color Rhapsody short Dog, Cat, and Canary (1945), was successful enough to be nominated for an Academy Award.
+Flippy and Flop appeared in four more cartoons before Screen Gems was replaced by United Productions of America in 1948, with Screen Gems' final cartoon releasing the following year.
 Their popularity never reached that of Columbia's biggest cartoon stars, The Fox and the Crow.

-Flippy (renamed "Flippity") and Flop lived on only in comic books published by DC Comics until 1962.
+Following the release of Flippy and Flop's last cartoon Big House Blues in 1947, Warner Bros.
+Cartoons would release the Merrie Melodies short Tweetie Pie, the first cartoon to pair Tweety and Sylvester the Cat together and the first to redesign the titular character as a canary.
+The cartoon not only helped win the studio its first Academy Award, but also overshadow Flippy and Flop in popularity.
+Flippy (renamed "Flippity") and Flop would lived on only in comic books published by DC Comics until 1962.